noec764/erpnext/docs/dooks/human-resources/fleet-management.md

 Fleet Management section of Human Resources helps your Organization manage their fleet of vehicles and track their expenses.

-To use Fleet Management in Dooks,
+To use Fleet Management in Dokie,

   1. Set Up a Vehicle.
   2. Enter Vehicle Logs regularly.